GrafiteInc/Docs/docs/utilities/forms.md

 ### Custom Template for Fields

-You can create a custom template that the FormMaker will use for your fields.
+You can create a custom template that the Forms will use for your fields.
 This way you do not need a view file.
 Templates have a VERY basic templating component to them.

 You have the following variables that are passed to the template: